Leisure & Recreation

 If you love all things science, these popular events feature fascinating speakers on scientific topics.
 Events are held at The New Headingley Club on St. Michael’s Road and everyone is welcome.

-The second Saturday of every month hosts Headingley’s Farmers Market which showcases all manner of local produce across over 20 stalls.
+The second Saturday of every month hosts Headingley’s Farmers Market which showcases all manner of local produce across more than 20 stalls.

 If you’re a film lover, head on over to the monthly film screening by HEART, which are shown on the second Tuesday of each month — films vary from English language to subtitled, documentary to fiction, so there’s something for everyone.

-Local parks for you to wander around at your leisure:
+Local parks for you to explore at your leisure:

 Beckett Park, Batcliffe Drive/St. Chad’s Drive